thenetcircle/dino/docs/md/events.md

     },
     "object": {
         "id": "<UUID of the kicked user>",
-        "displayName": "<name of the kicked user>",,
+        "displayName": "<name of the kicked user>",
+        "content": "<optional reason field>",
         "attachments": [
             {
                 "content": "NDA=",